Sathya-reddy1658/FoodForward/README.md

 # Key Features

-*User-Friendly Interface:*
+User-Friendly Interface:
-The intuitive user interface of FoodForward makes it easy for restaurants to upload details about surplus food and for NGOs or individuals to request or claim available food items.
+The intuitive user interface of FoodConnect makes it easy for restaurants to upload details about surplus food and for NGOs or individuals to request or claim available food items.

-*Verification of organizations:*
-At FoodForward, we verify the authenticity and credibility of restaurants and NGOs participating in our platform through a streamlined verification process.

-*Community building*

-*Immediate emails to the organizations for recieving food*

 # Target Audience

  Restaurants with surplus food looking to donate excess food responsibly.
 Non-governmental organizations dedicated to distributing food to the needy.

 ## Authors